-Ted Beville is the President of Beville Access Consulting providing scaffold and access safety, training and consulting services to the construction industry.
-Previously he worked with Safway Services, LLC for over 26 years and was responsible for all safety and training for Motorized Products within Safway.
-Formerly he was the Director of Safety and Training and has served as a General Manager and Branch Manager for Safway.
+Ted is the President of Beville Access Construction providing scaffold and access erection, dismantle, design, training and safety services to the construction industry.
+Previously he worked for Safway Services, LLC for over 26 years and was the Director of Safety and Training and served as a General Manager, Branch Manager, and Motorized Products Safety Manager.

 Frank Frietsch, SAIA Treasurer / Layher